ezcater/zeebe_bpmn_rspec/README.md

 The current gem and approach have some limitations:

 1. You can interact with only one workflow at a time.
-1. Jobs can only be processed one at a time.
-This may be an issue if the workflow has parallel tasks for the same job type.
-  (So far I've observed that Zeebe is deterministic processing parallel branches.)

 ## Development